krlls/home-lab/README.md

 > But I advise not to use this approach in production in commercial projects since it will cause probable failures.

 ### RoadMap
-1.  Вынести все абсолютные пути томов в переменные окружения
+1. Put all absolute volume paths in environment variables
-2. Создать скрипт для генерации .env
+2. Create a script to generate `.env`
-3. Вынести конфигурацию Traefik в yaml файлы (отделить от докера)
+3. Put the Traefik configuration into `.yaml` files (separate from the docker).